dfinity/portal/roadmap/3_system_utils_and_dapps/pending/people_parties.md

 is_community: false
 ---

-Virtual people parties are a scalable proof of personhood, in which randomly assigned groups of users validate each other through interaction.
-Validation of personhood improves decentralization on the Internet Computer by providing greater voting power and thus rewards to validated users, i.e., real people as opposed to unknown entities.
-Users can also present the proof of personhood toward dapps, which in turn can provide the users with greater privileges and rewards.
+Virtual people parties are a scalable proof of personhood, whereby randomly assigned groups of users validate each other through interaction.
+Integrating this feature will improve decentralization on the Internet Computer, offering greater voting power and rewards to real validated users as opposed to unknown entities.
+Users can also present the proof of personhood toward dapps, which can provide greater privileges and rewards.